Is Your Child’s School Still Using Debunked Reading Theories?

 First, learn more about the topic.
 In addition to the links in this article, Hanford put together a great reading list.

 Next, ask your school for the name of the ELA curriculum it uses and the publisher.
-Then look up the curriculum on EdReports, a curriculum evaluation nonprofit.
+Then, look up the curriculum on EdReports, a nonprofit curriculum evaluation site.
 They’re more standards-focused than tuned into the science of reading, but still helpful.

-Finally, query both your child and their teacher about the reading approach being used.
+Finally, query both your child and their teacher about the reading approach.
 Ask your child if the teacher encourages them to look at pictures to guess unfamiliar words.
-Or, if they ask students to look away from the word and think about what would make sense.
+Or if they ask students to look away from the word and think about what would make sense.
 Ask what the teacher does when they come to an unfamiliar word.

 Ask the teacher if they encourage students to sound out unfamiliar words or predict words based on context, sentence structure, or pictures.
 Ask them what they do to support your child’s phonemic awareness, background knowledge, and comprehension.

-If you need help advocating for science-backed reading instruction in your school, parents of children with dyslexia can be your best allies.
+If you need help advocating for science-backed reading instruction in your school, parents of dyslexic children can be your best allies.
 You can find some of your state’s parent advocates through the Decoding Dyslexia directory.

 Lane Wright